tnyein99/Data-Subset-Spatial-Epidemic-Models/README.md

 # Introduction

-I am Thet Htet Chan Nyein, a graduate student at the University of Calgary.
+I am Thet H. Nyein, a graduate student at the University of Calgary.
 I have created this GitHub repository to share the code that
 I have developed as part of my Master's thesis.
 My research project is centered around the implementation of data subset-based techniques to infer spatial individual-level epidemic models.